Subscribe to Blog via Email

 An Electronic Autoinjector for Somatuline® Autogel® / Somatuline® Depot (lanreotide) – now that sounds exiting.

 It doesn’t seem that long since we got the new improved injection delivery system for the current model of Lanreotide.
-I had to look at my blog articles for the announcement of that and was surprised it had already been 3 years.
+I had to look at my blog articles for the announcement of that and was surprised it was way back in 2019.
 It may be a shorter time period for many though, UK was near the front of that rollout.
 I personally found the new injection a better experience and I know the nurses were happier too.
 However, I also know there was some disappointment that the injection gauge and length were the same and therefore there was little change for many in terms of the ‘experience’.
 Speaking from a personal perspective, there was not sufficient change for me to consider moving to self-inject.
 I know (at least in UK) Ipsen is keen to move as many people as possible over to self-inject, most likely to reduce costs on the Ipsen Homezone programme – I get that.
 I think the next generation delivery system could well be a game-changer in that department, read more below.

 Whenever I post about a trial or study, some people get excited without understanding that these new treatments and capabilities can very often take years to come to fruition and it’s also possible that clinical trials can be halted, or that national approval agencies will not approve the final product.
 Plus, not everyone will be eligible, so always check the exclusion and inclusion criteria in the relevant clinical trials document.
 Please bear that in mind when reading studies/clinical trials posted on RonnyAllan.NET